miranmember/Story-Based-Game/README.md

 # Story-Based-Game
-Story game based with audio and images to assist the player.
+Story based interactive game with audio and images to assist the player.
 (Profanity Warning)
 The game is just a joke, and in no way reprents who I am and its sole purpose is entertainment.